Leadville Trail 100 MTB: Course

 The race is run on an out and back course of about 50 mi, starting and finishing in downtown Leadville, Colorado, United States, at 10200 ft elevation.
 The course includes five major climbs: St Kevins, Sugarloaf, Columbine, Powerline, and Turquoise Lake Road.
 The largest of these is the climb to Columbine Mine, which gains over 3000 ft of elevation.
 Total elevation gain is approximately 11000 ft when verified by GPS tracks of past competitors.
 The actual length of the course is approximately 104 mi, and the greatest elevation is over 12500 ft at the half-way point at the Columbine mine.
 There are six aid stations on the course, at Pipeline, Twin Lakes Dam, Columbine Mine, Twin Lakes Dam, Pipeline, and Carter Summit.

+In 2026 the course was modified for wildfires, reducing the climbing by over 3000 feet.

 Cutoff Times

 Racers must checkout of aid stations prior to cutoff times.
 These times place limits on the amount of time racers have to finish a course leg.
 They are found in the Leadville Trail 100 MTB Athlete Guide and also in the event schedule on the website.

 Riders must check out of each aid station prior to the cut-off times.
 Failure to do so will end the racer's competitive time and result in a did not finish (DNF) race result status.
 In the final leg toward the race finish, racers must finish prior to a 9-hour cutoff time to qualify for the "big buckle" and a 12-hour cutoff time for completion and to qualify for the "small buckle".
+Belt buckle times were reduced by 45 minuets in 2026 to adjust for the course changes.